apache/incubator-uniffle/docs/client_guide/spark_client_guide.md

 ### Block id self management (experimental)

-Now, the block id could be managed by the spark driver self when specifying the `spark.rss.client.blockId.selfManagementEnabled=true`.
+Now, the block id could be managed by the spark driver self when specifying the `spark.rss.blockId.selfManagementEnabled=true`.
 And this will reduce shuffle server pressure but significantly increase memory consumption on the Spark driver side.

 ### Adaptive Remote Shuffle Enabling